 Concentrated poverty is the confinement of the poor to a subset of neighborhood locations rather than their dispersions across all sectors of the urban area.
 It is assumed that the most harmful outcome of this spatial concentration is the isolation of the poor from the social and economic mainstream.
 The map below shows the areas of Muncie where there are concentrated areas of poverty of greater than 30%.
-Census tract 1200, where there is more than 50% Blacks, experiences a poverty rate of 40% and higher.
-These areas of concentrated poverty also portrays low-income households, cost burden and severe cost burden, and household area family median income of 0% to 30% and 30% to 50%.
+Census tract 1200, displayed in dark blue, where there is more than 50% Blacks, experiences a poverty rate of 40% and higher.
+These areas of concentrated poverty also portraylow-income households, cost burden and severe cost burden, and household area family medianincome of 0% to 30% and 30% to 50%.